skooch/glitch-svelte/README.md

 Everything you need to build a Svelte project on [glitch.com](https://glitch.com), powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte) and [Tailwind](https://tailwindcss.com/).

+## Remixing on Glitch

+The first time this project runs, it will error, because Glitch will attempt to run `npm install` and the version of Node that Glitch uses is not new enough to support SvelteKit.
+Ignore these errors, as Glitch will still run whatever is in `package.json`'s `start` field anyway afterwards, at which point we install the correct version of Node.

+Glitch uses docker containers of an old version of Ubuntu, which uses an old version of the Linux kernel and associated `glibc`, Node 16 is the newest version of node that will ever run on Glitch, unless they update their container.

 ## Developing

 Run `./glitch-dev.sh` if you're using the terminal on Glitch.